 Make sense of interest rates

 When interest rates make the news, it’s usually because of the federal funds rate.
-This is set by the Federal Reserve Board or “the Fed,” and is used to control the supply of available money.
-Banks use the rate to determine how much to keep on hand, what to charge for foreign exchange rates and to set government bond prices.
+This is set by the Federal Reserve Board, or “the Fed,” and is used to control the supply of available money.
+Banks use the rate to determine how much to keep on hand, what to charge for foreign exchange rates and where to set government bond prices.
 Why does this matter to you?
 Because it affects how much you pay for things like home mortgages, small business loans and credit card debt.
-It also moves the expected savings rate on bank accounts, Certificates of Deposit and other types of bonds.
+It also moves the expected savings rate on bank accounts, certificates of deposit and other types of bonds.
 It can even impact the stock market.

 Interest rates may rise and fall on their own with inflation or deflation.
 The Fed monitors this movement closely and adjusts rates to keep them from getting out of control.
-Paying attention to the federal funds rate may help you decide when to take out a loan, refinance a mortgage or find a new savings account.
+Changes to the federal funds rate may help you choose whether or not to take out a loan or refinance a mortgage.

 Get to know rates of return